AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2022-11-12 UPDATE : New version released V15_02.
+Old V15_01 has been removed.

+Bugs fixed and small speed enhancement (Minimize the use of PILLOW which is quite slow library).

 **** 2022-11-11 UPDATE : Changes in directories organization and new version of JetsonSky

 Now, everything is in one directory : JetsonSky